jiaorunnju/c-11-thread-pool/README.md

 For detail usage, see the main.cpp.

 ## Attention
-use -std=c++11 if you use old versions of compiler.
+use -std=c++11 or higher standard if you use old versions of compiler.
-This is just for learning :)  I just write it for practice.
+This is just for learning :)
+I just write it for practice.